 - Bats Left, Throws Left

 Biographical Information

-Eddie Carnett was a regular outfielder for the 1944 Chicago White Sox.
-He also played for the 1941 Boston Braves (as a pitcher) and the 1945 Cleveland Indians (as a position player).
+Eddie Carnett was a regular outfielder for the Chicago White Sox in 1944.
+He also played for the Boston Braves in 1941 (as a pitcher) and the Cleveland Indians in 1945 (as a position player).
 In the minors, he had a long career as a two-way player.

 Carnett was born in Springfield, MO in 1916.
 His major league career was a set of brief interludes in a 19-year minor league career during which he hit .314.
-He was brought up orginally to the majors in 1941 by manager Casey Stengel as a pitcher.
-When he came back in 1944-45, he was primarily a position player instead.
+He was brought up originally to the majors in 1941 by manager Casey Stengel as a pitcher.
+When he came back in 1944 and 1945, he was primarily a position player instead.

 As a pitcher in the minors, Carnett went 129-102.